arya-upm/mVARbox/README.md

 Add permanently the main folder of the toolbox to the matlab path.

-To start-up with mVARbox, type 'setmVARboxPath' to automatically add the whole toolbox to the matlab path.
+To start-up with mVARbox, type 'setmVARboxPath' in the matlab command line to automatically add the whole toolbox to the matlab path.
 Once finished, type 'unsetmVARboxPath' to remove the toolbox from the path.

-Functions in mVARbox are implemented mainly to work with pseudo-objects (structures).
+Functions in mVARbox are implemented to work mainly with pseudo-objects (matlab structures).
 Folder 'initialise_objects' contains functions to initialise different type of objects, describing the specific fields for each one.

 mVARbox includes a number of well-documented and illustrative examples in folder 'tutorials'.